 8. The Vedics, for they were few in number, must have in need of the servants and maids to assist them in farming, cattle tending and household work.
 They had to hire such people in need from the surrounding Shudra community.
 From Vedic literature, it appears, the Vedics in India too preferred to delve in the villages.
 They avoided cities.
 The menial force they hired too must have been living in the separate settlements, besides the Vedic Villages.

 9. Manusmruti, as mentioned in the last chapters, mentions of the Shudra kings and their domains.
-Aitareya Brahmina mentions of the Shudra kings those ruled beyond Vindhya mountain.
+Aitareya Brahmina mentions of the Shudra tribes those had occupied the lands beyond Vindhya mountain.
 (AB 7.13-18) However Mahabharata mentions of the Shudra tribe together with Abhiras.
 This would mean that by the time of early Manusmriti, the Vedics considered all other tribes as Shudras.
 By the time of Mahahabharata, Vedics could make a distinction between other tribal or Jana names and Shudra tribe.

 11. From Shudra’s tribal kingdom, Vedic spread to promote their religion, gained royal patronage of the Kuru’s and Panchal’s to begin with and converted some to their fold.
 (See “The Rigveda, trans.
 By Griffith, preface.)
 The first recension of the Manusmriti seems to have been composed in Kuru-Panchal region to which they named “Aryavarta”.
 By this time, rajanya had lost all the significance and Kshatriya became a synonym of valour and the authority.